7th Annual theme…

-We especially encourage proposals that address the following themes:
+We especially encouraged proposals that address the following themes:

-technology-rich teaching and learning, teaching in active learning classrooms, designing for engaged learning, promising practices for global and international education, inquiry and research-based courses, mentoring/advising, and experiential learning.
+technology-enhanced teaching and learning, teaching in active learning classrooms, designing for engaged learning, strategies for working with international/multilingual students, inquiry and research-based courses, mentoring/advising, strategies for incorporating mindfulness/well-being into learning, and experiential learning

 Questions?
 Contact us.